 Today, we share a yummy alternative for canned chili con carne.
 This meaty delight can serve up to 15 people.
+If you need a small serving, just cut half on the ingredients.
 Share it with your friends or keep some in the fridge for late nights spent working!

-1 1/4 liter of brown beef stock, prepared from scratch
+1 ¼ liter beef stock, prepared from scratch

 Chile powder, to taste